 My ambition is to live, and enjoy my life, make a contribution to the world.
 I am not an actor, I’m another human being who enjoys acting as part of a larger groups storytelling to create a work of art that tells a story – sometimes.

 There is a danger in being your job title.
-Especially in my line of work.
+Especially in this line of work.
 Because what are you, when you’re out of work?
 Is an out-of-work actor an actor?
 And if we’re not – then what are we?
 And thus the insecurities creep up, the hardship of defining yourself and giving yourself self-worth.
 We can’t allow ourselves to be our job titles.
 We are, what we are, day in and day out and there must be a bigger meaning and sense of being of our contribution the world than our work title, whether you do it 9-5 every day or for a few weeks a few times a year.

 We are all worthy, and we are all 100% of the time, useful and doing something.
 There is no need to choose between the many versions of you and me.
 Be all of them, at once, all the time.